ActiveState/wiki-test/01-add-ingredient.md

 This represents the minimum level of information required by the ActiveState Platform to incorporate and build this module and much of it has been pre-filled.
 It takes the form of a graphql mutation which gives us a great deal of flexibility in what information we want to submit to the platform about our ingredient.
-Let's tackle the data in sections.
+Go ahead and open this file in your favourite editor and we'll tackle the data in section-by-section.

 ```graphql
   name:              "mypymodule"                       # name of the ingredient